Get Chicken Recipes

 • 2 large lemons juiced

-• 2-3 tbsp vinegar or verjuice
+• 2-3 tablespoon vinegar or verjuice

 • Salt as needed